Skip to main content Skip to secondary navigation

 "In the future, the full benefits of using robots on-site may not be attained without adjusting the facility design and components to the robotic construction method as previously shown in manufacturing industries.

-Our prior work has prototyped a User Interface that can check the feasibility of robotic construction and consider how the robot interacts in 3D with the construction product design.
+Our prior work has prototyped a User Interface that could check the feasibility of robotic construction and consider how the robot interacts in 3D with the construction product design.

 To move further, we still need to work on case studies with builders, designers, robotics manufacturers, and construction innovators to understand and improve the generality of the previously developed solution."